 The area along the Deutsche Weinstrasse from Hauenstein to Annweiler and on to Neustadt is known as the Keschdeweg.
 Cities host festivals, and restaurants serve special menus to present the diverse uses and unique flavor of chestnuts in cuisine.
 Download a wandering map at www.keschdeweg.de, and head to these fests when hunger strikes:

-Keschdefeschd, Annweiler am Trifels: Oct.
-1-3, Annweiler hosts a festival with more than 40 stalls selling the delicacy.
+Keschdefeschd, Annweiler am Trifels: Annweiler hosts a festival with more than 40 stalls selling the delicacy.
 Purchase raw chestnuts by weight, chestnut blossom honey and chestnut-infused alcoholic drinks.
 Sample creations with a just a hint of chestnut to pure chestnut flavor, such as fillings, sauces, confections and ice cream.
-Witness the annual crowning of the chestnut princess Oct.
-1, and catch musical performances Saturday and Sunday.
+Witness the annual crowning of the chestnut princess, and catch musical performances Saturday and Sunday.

 Discover even more chestnut cuisine during a culinary tour (Kulinarische Kastanienführung).
 To sign up, email email@example.com.
 Check out recipes and a list of restaurants serving chestnut-themed fare at www.trifelsland.de.

-Keschdewoche, Hauenstein: Hauenstein devotes a week to chestnuts from Oct.
-10 to 16.
+Keschdewoche, Hauenstein: Hauenstein devotes a week to chestnuts in early October.
 Bakers find new ways to use chestnuts in pastries and cakes, butchers add them to bratwurst, and eateries concoct multi-course chestnut menus.

-On Sunday, Oct.
-19 the city hosts a market, so head into town to socialize, eat fest food filled with chestnuts, and peruse stands for locally produced honey, jam, wine, cheese and more.
+The city also hosts a market, so head into town to socialize, eat fest food filled with chestnuts, and peruse stands for locally produced honey, jam, wine, cheese and more.
 At last year’s fest, I had wonderful chestnut donuts and chestnut crème brûlée, so keep a lookout for these tasty desserts.

-Wein und Kastanienmarkt, Edenkoben: The weekend of Oct.
-8-9, Edenkoben celebrates the bounty from thousands of nearby chestnut trees and vineyards.
+Wein und Kastanienmarkt, Edenkoben: In October, Edenkoben celebrates the bounty from thousands of nearby chestnut trees and vineyards.
 Enjoy chestnut bread, pasta garnished with chestnuts, and dry, flavorful white wines.
-Try the Pfalz specialty of Saumagen, a meat loaf of pork, veggies, seasoning and chestnuts encased in pig’s stomach; it tastes far better than it sounds.
+Try the Pfalz specialty of Saumagen, a meatloaf of pork, veggies, seasoning and chestnuts encased in pig’s stomach; it tastes far better than it sounds.

 To read more about this event, visit www.garten-eden-pfalz.de and view the “veranstaltungskalender,” located in the lower right sidebar.

-Keschdekerwe und Verkaufsoffener, Otterberg: Near Kaiserslautern, Otterberg hosts a chestnut festival Oct.
-30. Choose from many chestnut dishes and start holiday shopping during Open Sunday (Verkaufsoffener).
+Keschdekerwe und Verkaufsoffener, Otterberg: Near Kaiserslautern, Otterberg hosts a chestnut festival at the end of October.
+Choose from many chestnut dishes and start holiday shopping during Open Sunday (Verkaufsoffener).
 For details, go to www.otterbach-otterberg.de.